vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

         deleteChildDevice(it.deviceNetworkId)
     }

-Also, When a Service Manager SmartApp is uninstalled, you need to remove it's child devices.
+Also, when a Service Manager SmartApp is uninstalled, you need to remove its child devices.

 ::